Sija/ipaddress.cr/README.md

 You can create a new IPv6 address from different formats than just a string representing the colon-hex groups.

-A new IPv6 address can also be created from an unsigned 128 bits
+A new IPv6 address can also be created from an `BigInt` integer:
-integer:

 ```crystal
 u128 = "42540766411282592856906245548098208122".to_big_i